MohammadChamanpara/MohammadChamanpara/README.md

 🌍 Currently co-founder and engineer at RebateRight, working on innovative tech to simplify Medicare eligibility and rebates for healthcare providers.
 💼 Previously at Atlassian, where I contributed to groundbreaking products and scalable systems.
 📬 Feel free to reach out via email: mohammad.chamanpara@gmail.com
-🔗 Learn more about my journey on LinkedIn: LinkedIn Profile
+🔗 Learn more about my journey on [LinkedIn](https://www.linkedin.com/in/mohammadchamanpara)

 <!---
 MohammadChamanpara/MohammadChamanpara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.